mecmartini/soulweb-docs/docs/drupal/drupal_configuration_management.md

 First of all, you need to understand, how the configuration management in Drupal 8 works.
 CMI allows you to export all configurations and its dependencies from the database into yml text files.
 To make sure, you never end up in an inconsistent state, CMI always exports everything.
 By default, you cannot exclude certain configurations.

-To export the configuration you must set the export directory in your settings.php.
+To export the configuration you must set the export directory in your Drupal settings.
 See [Configuration directory](drupal_basic_configuration.md#5-configuration-directory).

 Than you can export with: